Info for

 905.721.2000 ext.
 7697

-Program Details
+Biotechnology Program Details

-Our well-equipped biotechnology, microbiology, and chemical analysis facilities provide our students with hands-on experience with industry standard methods and analytical instrumentation.
-Our students learn the theory of and perform experiments involving the isolation and manipulation of DNA, the purification and characterization of proteins, and the growth, maintenance, and management of tissue cultures and microorganisms.
-Additionally, students gain experience and knowledge in key chemistry techniques including extensive analytical instrumentation experience.
-In the final semester students combine their knowledge to use biological organisms to manufacture a chemical product used in an industrial process.
-Our graduates leave with the scientific theory and skills combined with a clear understanding of regulatory affairs and the ethical implications of the biotechnology industry and its influence on society.
+Additionally, students gain experience and knowledge in key chemistry techniques, including extensive analytical instrumentation experience.
+In the final semester, students combine their knowledge to use organisms to manufacture products used in industrial processes.
+Graduates leave with the essential scientific theory and skills combined with a clear understanding of regulatory affairs and the ethical implications of the biotechnology industry and its influence on society.

-Graduates are employed in both the public and private sectors including:
+Graduates are employed in both the public and private sectors, including:

 • Biotechnological, agricultural, environmental, cannabis and food laboratories